shimaore/blue-rings/test/basic.coffee.md

             v.should.have.property 1, Value.accept 53

-          it 'should accumulate values across three disconnected servers (full-mesh)', ->
+          it 'should share values across three disconnected servers (full-mesh)', ->
             @timeout 3000
             port1 = port++
             port2 = port++